ethereum/ERCs/ERCS/eip-send-tx-conditional.md

 ## Abstract

-This EIP proposes a new RPC method `eth_sendRawTransactionConditional` for block builders and sequencers, enhancing transaction integration by allowing preconditions for transaction inclusion.
-This method aims to improve efficiency by reducing the need for transaction simulation, thereby improving transaction ordering cpu cost.
+This EIP proposes a new JSON-RPC API method `eth_sendRawTransactionConditional` for block builders and sequencers, enhancing transaction integration by allowing users to express preconditions for transaction inclusion.

+This method aims to improve efficiency by reducing the need for transaction simulation, thereby improving the computational efficiency of transaction ordering.

 ## Motivation

-Current private APIs, such as the Flashbots API, require block builders to simulate transactions to determine eligibility for inclusion, a process that is CPU-intensive and inefficient.
+Current private block builder APIs, such as the Flashbots API, require block builders to simulate transactions to determine eligibility for inclusion, a process that is CPU-intensive and inefficient.

 The proposed RPC method addresses this by enabling transactions to specify preconditions, thus reducing computational overhead and potentially lowering transaction costs.

-Moreover, the flashbots API doesn't give any tool to a block-builder to determine the cross-dependencies of different transactions.
-The only way to guarantee that another transaction doesn't interfere with a given one is by placing it as the first transaction in the block.
+Moreover, the flashbots API does not provide the block builder with a mechanism to determine the cross-dependencies of different transactions.

+The only way to guarantee that another transaction does not interfere with a given one is by placing it as the first transaction in the block.
 This makes this placement very lucrative, and disproportionately expensive.

 In addition, since there is no way to give any guarantee on other slots, their pricing has to be low accordingly.

-Since there is no easy way to detect cross-dependencies of different transactions, it is cpu-intensive to find an optimal ordering of transactions.
+Since there is no easy way to detect cross-dependencies of different transactions, it is CPU-intensive to find an optimal ordering of transactions.

-### Out of scope

-This document does not define an algorithm for a block builder to select a transaction in case of conflicting transactions.

 ## Specification